pingcap/docs-cn/dashboard/top-sql.md

 * You can select a query type in the list to view the execution plan of that query type on this node and the execution details such as the Call/sec, Scan Rows/sec, Scan Indexes/sec, and Latency/call.

 ![Top SQL Details](/media/dashboard/top-sql-details.png)

+## Disable Top SQL

+If you want to disable Top SQL for the entire cluster, use either of the following methods:

+- Method 1: Log in to TiDB Dashboard, click **Top SQL** in the left pane, click the gear button in the upper-right corner of the page, and then disable the Top SQL feature.
+- Method 2: Set the value of the TiDB system variable [`tidb_enable_top_sql`](/system-variables.md#tidb_enable_top_sql-new-in-v540) to `OFF`.